PedroPrebeck/IBM-Data-Science/README.md

 5. 🟩 Python Project for Data Science
 6. 🟩 Databases and SQL for Data Science with Python
 7. 🟩 Data Analysis with Python
-8. 🟨 Data Visualization with Python
+8. 🟩 Data Visualization with Python
-9. ⬛ Machine Learning with Python
+9. 🟨 Machine Learning with Python
 10. ⬛ Applied Data Science Capstone

-I have completed Course 1 through 7 am currently studying Data Visualization with Python.
+I have completed Course 1 through 8 am currently studying Machine Learning with Python.

 ## 📁 Repository Contents
 This repository contains my code and notes from the IBM Data Science course.
 Here's what you'll find inside: